 - Florence Almozini is currently Senior Programmer at Large for Film at Lincoln Center, where she serves on the committees for the New York Film Festival, New Directors/New Films, and Rendez-Vous with French Cinema, and oversees the programming of new releases.
 She has organized numerous retrospectives at FLC, including Walerian Borowczyk (2015), Anna Magnani (2016), Marcello Mastroianni (2017), Jiri Trnka (2018), Luchino Visconti (2018), The Female Gaze: Contemporary Women Cinematographers (2018), Agnès Varda (2019), and Wong Kar-wai (2020).
 As the Director of BAMcinématek, where she worked from 1999 to 2013, she presented retrospectives of Hong Sang-soo (2003), Apichatpong Weerasethakul (2005), Manoel de Oliveira (2008), Arnaud Desplechin (2009), Nicolas Winding Refn (2009), Bong Joon-ho (2009), and Andrzej Zulawski (2012).
 In 2009, she launched the venue’s first ever film festival, BAMcinemaFest, where she served as Festival Director.
 She has served on juries for the Mar del Plata and Tribeca Film Festivals, as well as the Cinema Tropical and IFP Gotham Awards, and has been on the selection committee for Tournées Film Festival since 2012.
 She was awarded the Chevalier of Arts and Letters by the French Ministry of Culture in 2013.

-- K. Austin Collins is the film critic for Vanity Fair.
-He was previously the film critic for The Ringer, and his other writing has appeared in the Los Angeles Review of Books, Reverse Shot, and the Brooklyn Rail.
+- K. Austin Collins is the film critic for Rolling Stone.
+He was previously the film critic for Vanity Fair and The Ringer, and his other writing has appeared in the Los Angeles Review of Books, Reverse Shot, and the Brooklyn Rail.
 He writes crosswords for The New Yorker, The New York Times, and the American Values Crossword Club.
 He lives in Brooklyn.

 - Devika Girish is the Assistant Editor at Film Comment.
 Her writing has also appeared in The New York Times, Reverse Shot, BFI, The Village Voice, and other publications.
 She was one of the programmers for the Berlin Critics’ Week 2020 and currently serves on the selection committee for the India programme of the Mumbai Film Festival.